Repositorios-de-Estudio/ingles-kings-college-london/README.md

 - tense = sentencia
 - What will you be doing? = ¿Que vas a hacer?
 - as it is called: como se le llama
+- I went home to my house = me fui a mi casa
+- only once = solo una vez
+- by reading about  = leyendo sobre